Padayappa, Singaravelan And More: 5 Times Tamil Cinema Displayed Toxic Misogyny On Screen

 Padayappa

 This movie could well be hailed as the king of misogynistic films of Tamil cinema!
-Rajinikanth spouts a lengthy dialogue in which he says a woman should be soft, mild-mannered and not like a baajari (aggressive).
+Rajinikanth spouts a lengthy dialogue in which he says a woman should be soft, mild-mannered and not like a baajari (an uncouth term for a woman who's aggressive).
 For good measure, he even adds that a woman being a woman is good for her and everyone around her.

 Puthiya Pathai